Mood Disorders and Compulsive Behavior

 Women who suffer from psychiatric conditions such as deep depression, anxiety disorders, personality disorders and compulsive behaviors frequently live their lives with little hope, feeling as if they'll never heal.
 Many women have experienced other treatment programs that have actually traumatized them because the treatment providers didn't understand mood disorders.
 Their answer to everything is to prescribe medication.
 At Mirasol we truly treat the entire person, nutritionally, spiritually, intellectually, nutritionally, physically, and relationally.

-How does Mirasol treat mood disorders creatively and effectively?
+How does Mirasol treat co-occurring conditions creatively and effectively?